William V, Prince of Orange: Stadtholder

 The position of the Dutch during the American War of Independence was one of neutrality.
 William V, leading the pro-British faction within the government, blocked attempts by pro-American, and later pro-French, elements to drag the government to war in support of the Franco-American alliance.
 However, things came to a head with the Dutch attempt to join the Russian-led League of Armed Neutrality, leading to the outbreak of the Fourth Anglo-Dutch War in 1780.
 In spite of the fact that Britain was engaged in fighting on several fronts, the war went badly for the Dutch, leading to the loss of the undefended Caribbean island of Sint Eustatius, a major supplier of contraband arms to the Americans, as well as Nagapattinam.
-Scandals like the Brest Affair undermined belief in the Dutch navy.
+Scandals like the Brest Affair undermined belief in the Dutch States Navy.
 The stadtholderian regime and the Duke of Brunswick were suspected of treason in the matter of the loss of the Barrier fortresses.
 The deterioration of the prestige of the regime made minds ripe for agitation for political reform, like the pamphlet Aan het Volk van Nederland, published in 1781 by Joan van der Capellen tot den Pol.

 After the signing of the Treaty of Paris (1783), there was growing restlessness in the United Provinces with William's rule.
 A coalition of old Dutch States Party regenten and democrats, called Patriots, was challenging his authority more and more.
 Mid September 1785 William left The Hague and removed his court to Het Loo Palace in Gelderland, a province remote from the political center.
 In September 1786 he sent States-Army troops to Hattem and Elburg to overthrow the cities' Patriot vroedschap, despite the defense by Patriot Free Corps, organised by Herman Willem Daendels.
 This provoked the Patriot-dominated States of Holland to deprive him of his office of Captain-General of the Army.
 (His function was given to Rhinegrave Salm.)
 In June 1787 his energetic wife Wilhelmina tried to travel to The Hague to foment an Orangist rising in that city.
 Outside Schoonhoven, she was stopped by the Gouda Free Corps, taken to a farm near Goejanverwellesluis and after a short detention made to return to Nijmegen.

 To Wilhelmina and her brother, Frederick William II of Prussia, this was both an insult and an excuse to intervene militarily.
 Frederick launched the Prussian invasion of Holland in September 1787 to suppress the Patriots.
 Many Patriots fled to the North of France, around Saint-Omer, in an area where Dutch was spoken.
 Until his overthrow they were supported by King Louis XVI of France.